memfault/interrupt/_drafts/instruction-tracing-mtb-m33.md

  D: 0x200004e0 - mtb_disable @ ./mtb.c:41
 ```

 From the trace we can immediately see what was executing prior to the bad jump to `0xbf00de4c`.
+In
-In this case it is a suspiciously named function that I instrumented, `bad_asm_function()`:
+this case it is a suspiciously named function that I instrumented, `bad_asm_function()` which was
+invoked from `prvQueuePongTask()`:

 ```c
 // for illustrative purposes, an assembly function that clobbers